AqwamCreates/DataPredict/docs/Roadmap.md

    * It is an online version of DBSCAN that allows it to construct clusters from individual datapoints.

+* Incremental EM

+   * It is an online version of EM that allows it to construct clusters from individual datapoints.

 ## Nice-To-Have

 The list of items shown below may not necessarily be implemented in the future.
 However, they could be prioritized with external demand, collaboration, or funding.